dfmdmx/dfmdmx.github.io/_projects/2019-07-25-mx-industries.md

   * CNC operator (Junior)
   * Manufacturing Auxiliary (Junior)

+## Responsibility
+  We need to understand that making this project community based is not enough to justify the materials involved in the production process. *There is no point in dignifying low income housing if Earth is inhabitable.* This project cannot be understood without a future phase in which the materials used are also self manufactured and with the least possible ecological damage.

+  We still need to further plan this strategy but its main goal is to **#MakePeaceWithBillNye** by 2021.

 ## Workspace

-## Responsibility
-We need to understand that making this project community based is not enough to justify the materials involved in the production process. *There is no point in dignifying low income housing if Earth is inhabitable.* This project cannot be understood without a future phase in which the materials used are also self manufactured.
-This will allow for the waste product of the machines to be recycled.

-We still need to further plan this strategy but its main goal is to **#MakePeaceWithBillNye**.

 ## Investment